qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    of an expression.
 In the properties dialog for vector layers, the attribute chooser is extended with a |mActionmIconExpressionEditorOpen|
    :guilabel:`Set column expression` function.
-   So you don`t need to write the classification attribute to a new column in your attribute table if you want the classification attribute to be a composite of multiple fields, or a formula of some sort.
+   So you don't need to write the classification attribute to a new column in your attribute table if you want the classification attribute to be a composite of multiple fields, or a formula of some sort.